techidaily/site-facebook/source/_posts/assessing-risks-and-rewards-meta-ais-new-social-arena.md

 > "When information is shared with AIs, the AIs may retain and use that information to provide more personalised Outputs.
 Do not share information that you don't want the AIs to retain and use.
 Do not share account identifiers or passwords."

  According to Meta, the AI only has access to messages that mention it directly.
 But these messages may also be used to improve the AI's quality.
-Trusting a chatbot with sensitive information is one of the[mistakes people make when using generative AI](https://www.makeuseof.com/mistakes-generative-ai-tools/) and it could result in personal information being leaked.
+Trusting a chatbot with sensitive information is one of the [mistakes people make when using generative AI](https://www.makeuseof.com/mistakes-generative-ai-tools/) and it could result in personal information being leaked.

 ## Meta AI's Accuracy